-On the other hand, temperature can be defined according to statistical mechanics, as the derivative of energy with respect to entropy at constant volume.
+On the other hand, it can be defined according to statistical mechanics, as the derivative of energy with respect to entropy at constant volume.

-What are the scales for measuring temperature?
+What are the scales of temperature?

-The three most common scales are:
+The three most common scales for measuring temperature are:

 - The Celsius scale.
 Measure in degrees centigrade.